RezaRezaeiJavan/PhageContentCalculator/README.md

 ```
 python PhageContentCalculator.py <input file for the bacterial genome of interest>
 ```
-## Input Files
+## Input File
 ### The bacterial genome of interest
 The bacterial genome needs to be provided in a fasta format.

 A *Streptococcus pneumoniae* draft genome (multiple contigs) is provided as an example input file.

-### Database of prophage genomes
+## Database of prophage genomes
-Prophage genomes for the database need to be annotated and provided in .GFF format.
+Previously known full-length and satellite prophage genomes need to be provided in the corresponding folders in the db directory.
+Prophage genomes should be annotated and provided in .GFF format.
 They must contain the nucleotide sequence at the end of the file and a unique locus tag for the gene IDs (--locustag).
 Files annotated using the [PROKKA](https://github.com/tseemann/prokka) (Rapid Prokaryotic Genome Annotation) pipeline are valid with PhageContentCalculator and this is the recommended way of generating these files.

 ## Installation